DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 2. Create a struct named `KnightDetails`.
 3. Inside add two variable `name` (of type String) and `power` (of type UInt64)
 4. Initialize name and power in the init function.
-5. And delete these variable from the `KnightNFT` resource
+5. And delete these variable from the `Knight` resource

 ### Solution !!